A few general notes about photos:

 you provide details such as the year the photo was taken,

-the location, and a taxon.
+the location, and a name.
 This is partly because the

 photos are managed by a database, so we need some text